tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

 9. Create Contats us page
  - Create students app (contact-us-tests-)
+    - Crete new pp called students
+    - Craete mutation and wueris in schema
+    -
+    - create a new venev
  - Create query to fetch contact us responses in backedn
  - Create mutation to that will handle submittion to server by submitting contactus us page
  -